What to Do If My Garage Door Cable Breaks

 Should You Try to Open a Garage Door with a Broken Cable?

 Attempting any repairs without the proper knowledge can be extremely dangerous.
-Always take appropriate safety precautions before you attempt any troubleshooting or repair steps.
+If you are unsure how to fix a garage door cable, always take appropriate safety precautions before you attempt any troubleshooting or repair steps.

 Signs You Have a Broken Garage Door Cable